Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ### <a name='KubernetesSecret'></a>**Create Kubernetes secret to access S3**

-Create secret for AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY along with kubeflow deployment with S3 bucket read/write permissions.
+Create secret for AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY along with kubeflow deployment to access S3 bucket.

 It is a one time creation and will be used by dataset download & model conversion components of the pipeline.